R-Mack/Milestone-Project-1---Personal-Portfolio-Website/README.md

 5. Change the current working directory to a required location.
 6. Type "__git clone__", and then paste the repository URL.
 7. Press Enter.
 Your local clone will be created.

+## Forking

+1. Follow this link to the [Project GitHub repository](https://github.com/R-Mack/Milestone-Project-1---Personal-Portfolio-Website).
+2. Under the repository name, click "Clone or download".
+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type "git clone", and then paste the URL you copied in Step 3.
+7. Press Enter.
+Your local clone will be created.

+## Cloning

 ## Contact